By Diana Simeon

-What to do when your teenager announces she’s a vegetarian?
+What do you do when your teenager announces she’s going vegetarian?
 For parents unaccustomed to a vegetarian diet, it can be very perplexing.
 But it doesn’t need to be.

 “First, you want to support your teenager,” explains Jill Castle, a childhood nutrition expert and co-author of Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School.

 Do this by helping your teenager understand what it really means to be a vegetarian.
 Vegetarianism is a perfectly healthy diet, when done properly.